Best WooCommerce paywall plugin

 You can achieve this by combining the WooCommerce Product Table plugin with the WooCommerce One Page Checkout plugin.
 Keep reading to learn more about this method, or skip ahead to the instructions.

-Together, these two plugins shorten the order process on your online store.
+Together, these two plugins shorten the order process and create a custom cart page on your online store.
 This way, you speed up the customer journey by giving users a quick and easy way to select products and checkout from your WooCommerce site:

 WooCommerce one page checkout with product table